Aligned with ISO 31000

 01

-Every goal must have both a target value (ambition) and a threshold value (minimum acceptable).
+Every goal needs both a target (ambition) and a threshold (minimum acceptable).
 A single number is not a goal — it's a wish.
+Without the threshold, you cannot define exposure, and you cannot detect drift until it's too late.

 02

 "Risk is the effect of uncertainty on objectives."
-This forward-looking definition captures both upside and downside risk — not just what can go wrong.
+(ISO 31000) This definition captures upside and downside — not just what went wrong, but what uncertainty is doing to your goals right now.
+Reporting actuals is not risk management.

 03